SathvikKP/SathvikKP.github.io/_pages/about.md

 Welcome to my website, I am a Computer Science Master's student at Georgia Institute of Technology.

-My favourite computer science subjects include Data Structures and Algorithms and I really love graphs!
-I also like Machine Learning concepts.
+I love computer science and mathematics.
+I love algorithms especially graphs!
+I also love machine learning concepts!

+I am currently working as a Graduate Teaching Assistant at Georgia Tech and I am also working on a project in the domain of Federated Learning.

 Contact Info:
 ======